Sofronio/SofronioApolloScale/README.md

 ## Function won't be done
-* Bluetooth support for smartphone which I still don't get the point to use phone during coffee making, I used the Acaia Pearl S and Acaia Lunar's bluetooth app for the first week, then I'd never use my phone to record any data.
+* Bluetooth support for smartphone
+<br />which I still don't get the point to use phone during coffee making, I used the Acaia Pearl S and Acaia Lunar's bluetooth app for the first week, then I'd never use my phone to record any data.